Ashish882/cpanel-email-generator/README.md

 # cpanel-email-generator

-Create Unlimted Email  account  From Cpanel
+Generate Unlimted Email  account  From Cpanel

-This Script is tested on cPanel & WHM Version 78
+This Script is tested in cPanel & WHM Version 78

 With this script you are able to:--

-Generate new mail accounts
+Generate new mail accounts in bulk

 <hr>

 <h1><b>How to use Script:--</b></h1>